*This post may contain affiliate links. Please read the full disclosure here.

 Just like blogging, with YouTube you make money from ads and affiliate marketing.
 See those little ads that show up before each video you watch, those videos will make you money.

 And if you use a favourite kitchen appliance you can leave affiliate links in the description below your video and direct your videos to those links.
-When they buy it you make money!
+When your views buy the products you earn a commission.

 3. Teach Cooking Classes through Courses